Stock line for an Idiot Hero

 Brain: The ratio of the circumference to the diameter of a circle.

-- Similar to babies above; since dogs don't have hands, the best way for them to get a feel for something is to put their mouth on it.
+- Similar to babies above; since dogs don't have hands, the best way for a dog to get a feel for something is to put its mouth on it.

 - Humanity runs on this.
-How many foods are created by letting something spoil under specific conditions?
+How many foods do we create by letting something spoil under specific conditions?
 Pickles, cheese, salami, beer, butter, etc. Basically, the invention of new food goes something like this: